Similarity surfaces, connections, and the measurable Riemann mapping theorem: Proofs

 To conclude, we use a theorem that if one has an analytic map $\phi:U\to V$ between open subsets of complex manifolds of dimensions $a$ and $b$, and if $\phi$ is a bijection, then $a=b$ and $\phi^{-1}$ is analytic too.
 We apply this to $\phi=\Per|_{\Eff}: U=\Eff \to V=\Sconf$.

 The aforementioned key point follows from \Cref{lem:ma} and the paragraph after it.
 An effective element $x$ of $\cal {TR}$ corresponds to a collection of strictly convex polygons $P_j$.
-Nearby elements $x'$ of $\cal {TR}$ will map by $\Per$, which is continuous, to configurations of points for which there exists strictly convex polygons $P'_j$ having these points as vertices and marked points.
+Nearby elements $x'$ of $\cal {TR}$ will map by $\Per$, which is continuous, to configurations of points for which there exist strictly convex polygons $P'_j$ having these points as vertices and marked points.
 The difficulty is to prove that gluing these new polygons indeed gives back $x'$.
-For this we follow the saddle connections as a function of $x'$.
+For this we follow, as a function of $x'$ the saddle connections of the Christoffel symbol associated to $x'$.
 This defines a cellular decomposition of the sphere and we check that the cells actually map to the $P'_j$ by the straightening maps of $x'$, provided it is close to $x$.
-Since the cellular decomposition for $x'$ is obtained by deformation of the one for $x$, we can check that gluing the $P'_j$ also gives the right isotopy class for the Teichmüller part of $x'$.
+Since the cellular decomposition for $x'$ is obtained by deformation of the one for $x$, we can check that gluing the $P'_j$ also gives the same isotopy class as the Teichmüller part of $x'$.

-\loctitle{Polygon space}
+\subsubsection{Polygon space}

 Consider strictly convex bounded polygons $P\subset\C$: they are assumed with non-empty interior and have at least three vertices.
 Let us orient the boundary of $P$ in the counter clockwise way, and index its vertices accordingly as follows: $w_1,\ldots, w_n$.
 The set of strictly convex polygons with indexed vertices thus forms an open subset of $\C^n$.